 We in the School Council have been working very hard to make our lunchtimes better.
 We have worked with all the children during Class Council time to find out what everyone thinks and want to make lunchtimes a really healthy and fun part of our day at school.
 In the playground we have made lots of changes and we now have zoned areas with lots of different equipment so that everyone can play what they want to play.

 We also started to think about what happens in the lunch hall and carried out a survey to find out how healthy our lunchboxes are.
 We have found out that a lot of our lunchboxes are not very healthy and we wanted to help everyone to make a healthier choice.
 We worked with the teachers and decided to make some changes to help this to happen.
-These are the rules we have agreed between ourselves and with Mrs Davis and Miss Morris.
+These are the rules we have agreed between ourselves and Miss Morris.